 Fourth year: After having fulfilled all the academic requirements of the chosen Master’s degree at SEAS, usually within 2 to 3 semesters, students admitted to the BS/MS program will obtain a Master’s degree from SEAS and the “Diplôme de l’École Polytechnique”.

 » Be Applied Physics, Applied Mathematics, IEOR or Computer Engineering major students

 » Maintain a 3.8 GPA during junior year

 » Reach a satisfactory level of French language proficiency before starting senior year, as determined by the Office of Global Initiatives and Education at SEAS.

 Students should apply during the second semester of their sophomore year.
 They will be evaluated throughout their junior year to ensure that adequate academic progress has been made.
 Admission is contingent upon maintaining a 3.8 GPA during junior year and reaching a satisfactory level of French language proficiency before entering the fourth year, determined by the Office of Global Initiatives and Education at SEAS.
 Final admission to the program is granted in the spring of junior year, and is determined by a selection committee made up of representatives from both universities.
 Once admitted, students are assigned an academic advisor at each school who advises them about courses and requirements for the program.

 How to apply

-Interested candidates should email Leora Brovman ([email protected]), Assistant Dean of Undergraduate Student Affairs and Global Programs at SEAS, to schedule a meeting.
+Interested candidates should email Adrieanna Reyes ([email protected]), Associate Director of Undergraduate Student Affairs, to schedule a meeting.

 » Applicants should apply during the second semester of their sophomore year.